jbcodeforce/big-data-tenant-analytics/docs/index.md

 The control plane will be supported by two Java Microprofile services that will persist state in different database type (dynamoDB for the job manager, and RDS Postgrseql for Tenant Manager) and generate events to Kinesis Data Streams.

-* Tenant Manager is a basic Quarkus, JPA with Panache and RDS Postgresql DB to persist Tenant, Users, billing tables.
+* Tenant Manager is a basic Java Quarkus, JPA with Panache and RDS Postgresql DB to persist Tenant, Users, billing tables.
-* Job Manager to simulate Batch Big data Job creation to the Big Data platform.
+* Job Manager is also a Java Quarkus app, used to simulate Batch Big data Job creation to the Big Data platform.

 Those two services run on AWS EKS, the Kubernetes cluster managed services.
-The value of running the microservices on EKS is to support a serverless deployment model, where Kubernetes cluster scale the K8s control plane across multiple AZs.
-The following figure demonstrate a classical EKS cluster deployment inside of an AWS region.
+The value of running the microservices on EKS is to support a serverless deployment model, where Kubernetes cluster scales the K8s control plane across multiple AZs.
+The following figure demonstrates a classical EKS cluster deployment inside of an AWS region.
 As an elastic platform, we can add nodes to the EKS cluster, and each node run hundred of containers:

 ![](./diagrams/eks-ec2.drawio.svg)

 **Figure 5: Reference Architecture for EKS deployment**

 No need to install, operate and maintain k8s cluster.
-It automatically scales control plane instances based on load, detects and replaces unhealthy control plane instance.
+It automatically scales control plane instances based on load, detects and replaces unhealthy containers.
 It supports EC2 to deploy worker nodes or Fargate to deploy serverless containers.
 EKS uses IAM to provide authentication to your Kubernetes cluster, and k8s RBAC for authorization.
-See [this note](../eks) for details about running the SaaS solution control plane and customer data plane in a multi-tenant way to support the `bridge pattern`.
+See [this note](../eks) for details about running the SaaS solution and customer data plane in a multi-tenant way to support the `bridge pattern`.

 As en event-driven solution we want to have events ingected to Kinesis Data Streams so we can plug real-time analytics (running in Kinesis Data Analytics) to be able to answer some of the questions asked by the business users.